RWillup/modern_auth_faq/README.md

 ## Why aren't NTML and Kerberos suitable for the cloud?

 Protocols like Kerberos and NTLM don't work well in the cloud because they need to use many different ports and most firewalls typically only allow port 80 and 443.
-Kerberos' Ticket Granting system that issues tickets that only allow access to machines that are within the same Kerberos realm.
+Kerberos' Ticket Granting system issues tickets that only allow access to machines that are within the same Kerberos realm.

 **Integrated Windows Authentication (IWA)**
 IWA used to be a common choice for ASP.NET applications running on Microsoft IIS.
 IWA has been popular because it allows a seamless single sign-on experience for users who have logged in to their Windows workstation using domain credentials.